-(i) is recorded and transmitted orally;

-(ii) is learned through observation and hands-on experience;

-(iii) is based on the understanding that the elements of matter have a life force;

-(iv) does not view human life as superior to other animate and inanimate elements but that all life-forms have kinship and are interdependent;

-(v) is holistic rather than reductionist;

-(vi) is intuitive rather than analytical; is mainly qualitative rather than quantitative;

-(vii) is based on data generated by resource users themselves rather than specialised group of researchers;

-(viii) is based on diachronic rather than synchronic data;

-(ix) is rooted in a social context that sees the world in terms of social and spiritual relations between all life-forms; and

-(x) derives its explanations of environmental phenomena from cumulative, collective and often spiritual experiences.
-Such explanations are checked, validated, and revised daily and seasonally through the annual cycle of activities.
+- 1. is recorded and transmitted orally; - 2. is learned through observation and hands-on experience; - 3. is based on the understanding that the elements of matter have a life force; - 4. does not view human life as superior to other animate and inanimate elements but that all life-forms have kinship and are interdependent; - 5. is holistic rather than reductionist; - 6. is intuitive rather than analytical; is mainly qualitative rather than quantitative; - 7. is based on data generated by resource users themselves rather than specialised group of researchers; - 8. is based on diachronic rather than synchronic data; - 9. is rooted in a social context that sees the world in terms of social and spiritual relations between all life-forms; and - 10. derives its explanations of environmental phenomena from cumulative, collective and often spiritual experiences.
+Such explanations are checked, validated, and revised daily and seasonally through the annual cycle of activities. - 11. cultural property (i.e., culturally or spiritually significant material culture, such as important cultural artifacts, that may be deemed sacred and, therefore, not commodifiable by the local people

 Is this dichotomy simplistic or even false?
 It seems credible, based as it is on a thorough review of the literature.
 Yet it needs at least to be qualified.
 Few if any populations are completely isolated or have been for a long time.
 Cross-cultural transfers of knowledge and consequent hybridisation and cross-fertilisation between different systems of knowledge are thus likely to be the norm rather than the exception.
 One should thus be cautious in assuming that traditional knowledge systems are discrete, pristine and susceptible to generalisations of the kind made by Johnson.
-As another anthropologist has argued, the same may be said for scientific knowledge, which "is indisputably anchored culturally in western society, where it largely originated, although with the contemporary communications revolution and cultural globalization, hybridization is occurring and blurring distinctions between scientific and other knowledge on socio-cultural grounds."28
+As another anthropologist has argued, the same may be said for scientific knowledge, which "is indisputably anchored culturally in western society, where it largely originated, although with the contemporary communications revolution and cultural globalization, hybridization is occurring and blurring distinctions between scientific and other knowledge on sociocultural grounds".33 inherently unscientific.

-It is worth adding that even if these differentiations are completely reliable, one should not conclude that TK is inherently unscientific.
 Johnson's findings confirm that a great deal of traditional environmental knowledge is empirical and systematic, and therefore scientific.
-Further support for the view that TK is scientific comes from anthropologists and other academics that use the ethnoscience approach to studying TK relating to nature,29 and treat this knowledge as being divisible into western scientific fields.
+Further support for the view that TK is scientific comes from anthropologists and other academics that use the ethnoscience approach to studying TK relating to nature,34 and treat this knowledge as being divisible into western scientific fields.
 Accordingly, we have ethnobiology, ethnozoology, and ethnomedicine, for example.
 Of course, not all TK would fall into these categories.
 After all, nowhere in the world is all knowledge associated with nature scientific.
 But it seems reasonable to claim that some TK is, at least to some degree, scientific even if the form of expression may seem highly unscientific to most of us.
 For example, an indigenous person and a scientist may both know that quinine bark extract can cure malaria.
-But they are likely to describe what they know in very different ways that may be mutually unintelligible (even when communicated in the same language).30
+But they are likely to describe what they know in very different ways that may be mutually unintelligible (even when communicated in the same language).35